Saving...

 To prevent the spread of mpox, individuals can:

-• If sick with mpox, isolate at home until the rash has fully resolved, the scabs have fallen off, and a fresh layer of intact skin has formed.
+- If you are sick with mpox, isolate at home until the rash has fully resolved, the scabs have fallen off, and a fresh layer of intact skin has formed.
 Mpox is usually a self-limiting infection that does not require hospitalization.

 VACCINATION

-Metro Health will continue to offer the vaccine against mpox so long as it continues to be made available.
+Metro Health will continue to offer the vaccine against mpox at no charge so long as it continues to be made available by state and federal agencies.
 More information about mpox and how to prevent infection can be found on the CDC Mpox website.

-View a list of FAQ's regarding Monkeypox here.
+View a list of FAQ's regarding mpox here.

-More information about Monkeypox and how to prevent infection can be found here.
+More information about mpox and how to prevent infection can be found here.

 You may also be interested in